severmanolescu/Talon/README.md

 ### 2. Install Dependencies with vcpkg

-If you don’t have vcpkg installed yet:
+If you don't have vcpkg installed yet:

 ```bash
 git clone https://github.com/microsoft/vcpkg.git